inject1337dotdll/csfv/README.md

     Select option 2 from the menu.
     Enter the file or directory path where the .csfv file is located.
-    The script will compare the stored checksums with the actual file checksums and generate a log file with the results.
+    Comprehensive SFV will compare the stored checksums with the actual file checksums and generate a log file with the results.

 Example